BenjaminCame/Pokemon/README.md

 ##Known Bugs

-- all cards with the same identifier are removed from deck
+- All cards with the same identifier are removed from deck

 ##Potantial Updates

+- General UI improvments
 - Using a relational schema for storing cards in deck instead of creating new tables
 - Using relational database schema to associate cards with decks
 - Remove deck option
-- View car details (potantially in the right panel)
+- View card details (potantially in the right panel)